 Currently, it is up to each business to decide how much or how little protection they want to provide but businesspeople are starting to recognize the value of improving indoor air to create better working conditions and add value to their property.
 We have recently seen increasing pressure to act on preventing airborne spread of pathogens.
 Petitions have been submitted to the current administration regarding updates to workplace standards for high-risk settings like meatpacking plants and prisons.
 There is hope that this new focus on indoor air quality can help end the current pandemic and in preventing the next one.

 Recently, the Air Force One team partnered with The Center of Science and Industry (COSI) to add a new, scientific, and technologically advanced UV-C photohydroionization (PHI) air sterilization system to their building.
 UV-C PHI uses ultraviolet light within COSI’s existing mechanical systems to kill and eliminate germs, viruses, and bacteria.
 In true COSI fashion, the science behind the technology is pretty neat: within the HVAC system, UV-C light reacts with a catalyst and moisture from the air to produce safe, ionized hydro-peroxide that will be released into the air.
 That hydro-peroxide is safe for humans, but not for germs and viruses.
-Event better, the technology is scalable for any virtually facility and budget.
+Even better, the technology is scalable for virtually any facility and budget.

 This technology can be installed in a wide variety of residential, commercial, and industrial applications where a ducted HVAC system exists.
 Air Force One offers a variety of funding options including no up-front costs and/or deferred payments.
 Some examples of facilities that could benefit from this technology are: